 For over 30 years, the RWA has operated HazWaste Central, Connecticut's first permanent collection facility for household hazardous waste.
-In that time, the program has helped residents of member communities safely dispose of waste from more than 197,000 households.
-The program helps divert that waste from being improperly disposed of in a landfill.
-Since its inception, this program prevented almost 100,000 gallons of hazardous waste from going into the regular garbage.
+In that time, the program has helped residents of member communities safely dispose of waste from the more than 200,000 households in the region served by the program.
+The program, cosponsored by the RWA and the South Central Regional Council of Governments, helps divert that waste from being improperly disposed of in a landfill.
+Since its inception, this program prevented over 100,000 gallons of hazardous waste from going into the regular garbage.
 Residents of communities that are members of the program can bring their waste products to HazWaste Central's weekly collections for free, convenient disposal.

-HazWaste Central offers its member communities a weekly opportunity to deliver their household hazardous waste any Saturday during the operating season, from May to the end of October.
+HazWaste Central offers its member communities a weekly opportunity to deliver their household hazardous waste on Saturday during the operating season, from May to the end of October.
+HazWaste Central has also worked with other organizations to offer additional services, including a collaboration with the U.S. Drug Enforcement